SherryLiu3670/MLops_2025_group8/reports/README.md

 > *measure ... and ... that would inform us about this ... behaviour of our application.*
 >
 > Answer:
+>
+We failed to monitor the deployed models.
+However, monitoring can maintain the life of the application.
+It is mainly reflected in the following aspects:
+1. Detect performance degradation over time, such as increased latency or decreased accuracy due to data drift.
+2. Monitor system health indicators, including memory utilization, CPU utilization and API response time.
+3. Identify serious errors or system faults, so as to realize rapid debugging and resolution.
+4. Set abnormal mode alarm to ensure active intervention.

+In our case, monitoring can help us evaluate the robustness of the model under actual conditions, especially in dealing with extreme situations or data drift.
+This can be achieved using tools such as Prometheus and Grafana that are integrated with cloud monitoring solutions.

 --- question 26 fill here ---